mishide/Orthopedic_Classification/readme.md

 <img src="/images/Screen Shot 2021-04-01 at 12.50.13 PM.png" ALIGN="left" width="400"
 </div>
  <img src="/images/Screen Shot 2021-04-01 at 12.50.35 PM.png" ALIGN="right" width="400"
 <br><br>

 Recommendations
 ========================================================

-<small>I recommend Logistic Regression using reduces error from +12.5+/-3.5% to ~8%.
+I recommend Logistic Regression using reduces error from +12.5+/-3.5% to ~8%.
 My experience in healthcare research leads me to lean toward ADASYN to avoid false negatives which performed well with an approximate error rate of 10%, however, 10 out of 100 false positives could reduce confidence in results and lead to additional costs in follow-up testing.
 This decision betweenn the 2 sampling methods would require feedback from decision makers.
 Addiitonal testing to compare LR and SVB is recommend.
 Logistic regression's linear nature results in more sensitivity to extreme values and outliers, I suspect with more testing and training the SVM may perform better and more consistently overall due to a flexible boundry that can adjust to extremes without skewing other data points.

 Future Development
 ========================================================

 Test several stacking methods to search for improved accuracy - this would provide additional layers of testing results to verify.
 Test and train LR and SVM on more data, 309 samples is not bad to start but much more would be needed to validate results condidently.
 Create unique splits to data prior to train-test split to test sparse data processing for small radiology departments with fewer results to run.